lbowenbiggs/lbowenbiggs.github.io/about.md

 # Leon Bowen-Biggs
 ![Picture of Leon]({{ site.url }}/assets/about_photo.jpg)

 I am a software developer based out of Portland.
-I am also a part-time student at Worcester Polytechnic Institute in Massachusetts.
 My interests include data, gender theory, worldbuliding, and robotics.

 I got into technology through FIRST Robotics in high school.
 I have taught classes in robotics programming to hundreds of Oregonians since 2010.
 Some of the robots I have worked with are: